How to Stain Concrete Overview

 Unlimited design possibilities

-You can do this project in a weekend.
+You can do this how to stain concrete project in a weekend.
 Prep the concrete and apply the stain on Saturday, then seal it on Sunday.
 If you decide to add a second coat of stain, you’ll need another day.

 The stains are available at home centers in the paint section—the color is added just as with paint.
 One gallon covers 200 to 400 sq. ft.
 A gallon of sealer also covers 200 to 400 sq. ft.